Abortion foes, supporters map next moves after Roe reversal

 “We are a fund led by people of color who will be criminalized first,” Torres said, adding that abortion funds like hers that have shut down operations hope to find a way to safely restart.
 “We just really need to keep that in mind and understand the risk.”

-Tyler Harden, Mississippi director for Planned Parenthood Southeast, said she spent Friday and Saturday making sure people with impending appointments at the state’s only abortion clinic — which featured in the Supreme Court case — know they don’t have to cancel them right away.
+Tyler Harden, Mississippi director for Planned Parenthood Southeast, said she spent Friday and Saturday making sure people with impending appointments at the state’s only abortion clinic — which featured in the Supreme Court case but is not affiliated with Planned Parenthood — know they don’t have to cancel them right away.
 Abortions can still take place until 10 days after the state attorney general publishes a required administrative notice about the Supreme Court ruling.

 Mississippi will ban the procedure except for pregnancies that endanger the woman’s life or those caused by rape reported to law enforcement.
 The Republican speaker of the Mississippi House, Philip Gunn, said during a news conference Friday that he would oppose adding an exception for pregnancies caused by incest.
 “I believe that life begins at conception,” Gunn said.

 Harden said she has been providing information about funds that help people travel out of state to have abortions.
 Many in Mississippi already were doing so even before the ruling, but that will be even more difficult now that abortions have ended in neighboring states like Alabama.
-Right now Florida is the nearest “safe haven” for abortion patients, but Harden said “we know that that may not be the case for too much longer.”
+Right now Florida is the nearest “safe haven” state, but Harden said, “we know that that may not be the case for too much longer.”

+At the National Right to Life convention in Atlanta, a leader within the anti-abortion group warned attendees Saturday that the Supreme Court’s decision ushers in “a time of great possibility and a time of great danger.”

+Randall O’Bannon, the organization’s director of education and research, encouraged activists celebrate their victories but stay focused and continue working on the issue.
+Specifically, he mentioned medication that can cause abortion.

+Protests broke out for a second day in several cities across the country, from Los Angeles to Oklahoma City to Jackson, Mississippi.

+In the LA demonstration, one of several in California, hundreds of people marched through downtown carrying signs with slogans like “my body, my choice” and “abort the court.”

-In Oklahoma, one of 11 states where there are no providers offering abortions and where the nation’s strictest law was approved in May, about 15 protesters rallied outside the state Capitol on Saturday.
+Turnout was smaller in Oklahoma City, where about 15 protesters rallied outside the state Capitol.
+Oklahoma is one of 11 states where there are no providers offering abortions, and it passed the nation’s strictest abortion law in May.

 “Half the population of the United States just lost a fundamental right,” Adams said.
 “We need to speak up and speak loud.”